tasmiah26/Processing-Scripts/README.md

 ```
 python3 /neuro/labs/grantlab/research/MRI_processing/tasmiah/script_2/surface_processing_v3.2.py --input_fol ${file} --all
 ```
-Flag options (replace “--all”) for each step to run individually or to start at a particular step and continueare shown in the table below.
-The --help or -h flag will display information about each flag:
+Flag options (replace “--all”) for each step to run individually or to start at a particular step and continue are shown in the table below.
+The --help or -h flag will display the information about each flag:

 Flag         | Description
 ------------ | -------------
 --extract | extracts surfaces from segmentation_to31_final.nii and transforms surfaces to mni and native size --registration or --from_registration   | performs surface registration to templates (29w, 31w, and adult) --resample | resamples original surface to template, and transforms the resampled surfaces to 31w template and native space --surface_measures | calculates surface area, sulcal depth, and mean curvature.
-Whole brain measures (left and right area, depth, and absolute mean curvature) will be saved as Area_Depth_aMC.rsl.s5.txt, inside "surfaces" folder
+Whole brain measure will be saved as Area_Depth_aMC.rsl.s5.txt (outputs in the following order: left surface area, right surface area, left sulcal depth, right sulcal depth, left absolute mean curvature, and right absolute mean curvature), inside "surfaces" folder
---volume_measures | measures tissue volumes and saves them in Volume_measures.txt, found in "recon_segmentation" folder --gyrification_index | calculates left/right/whole gyrification indices and stores them in  GI_info_final.txt, inside "surfaces" folder
+--volume_measures | measures tissue volumes and saves them in Volume_measures.txt (output order: left inner volume, right inner volume, left CP volume, and right CP volume), found in "recon_segmentation" folder
+--gyrification_index | calculates left/right/whole gyrification indices and stores them in  GI_info_final.txt, inside "surfaces" folder